Jaronchai/Jaronchai/README.md

 - Mathematics and Engineering
 - Web Development

-Also, check out [my site](https://www.jaronchai.com) for more!
-Have an awesome day!! 🌟
+Also, check out [my site](https://www.jaronchai.com) for more, and have an awesome day!! 🌟